nigelhorne/Config-Abstraction/README.md

 it also allows levels of configuration, each of which overrides the lower levels.
 So, it also integrates environment variable overrides and command line arguments for runtime configuration adjustments.
-This module is designed to help developers manage layered configurations that can be loaded from files and overridden by environment variables, offering a robust and dynamic approach to configuration management.
+This module is designed to help developers manage layered configurations that can be loaded from files and overridden by at run-time for debugging, offering a modern, robust and dynamic approach to configuration management.

 ## KEY FEATURES